jonasoreland/runnerup/README.md

 ## Build
 Depending on your IDE, see according documentation:
 - for Android Studio, please see [how to build with Android Studio](Documentation/howto-build-with-android-studio.txt).

-- for Eclipse, please see [how to build with Eclipse](Documentation/howto-build-with-eclipse.txt).
+- UPDATE: Eclipse is currently broken, for Eclipse, please see [how to build with Eclipse](Documentation/howto-build-with-eclipse.txt).

 ## Dependencies
 - [Google Play Services API](http://developer.android.com/google/play-services/index.html): Used to display map to the user.